LX-5060 A Choice of Filters for Q-SUN Xenon Test Chambers

 LX-5060

-There are three general categories of filters which can be used in the Q-SUN ® xenon test chamber.
+There are three general categories of filters that can be used in Q-SUN® xenon arc test chambers.
 The choice of filter depends upon the material tested and its end-use application.
 Within each general category, there may be several different types of filters.
-Each filter is a flat piece of specialty glass spe - cifically designed to have a particular transmission.
+Each filter consists of specialty glass specifically designed to have a particular transmission.

 Daylight Filters

-Q-SUN daylight filters pro - duce spectra approximately equivalent to direct sunlight and conform to the spectral requirements of ISO 4892, ISO 11341, ASTM G155, SAE J1960, and SAE J2527.
+Q-SUN daylight filters produce spectra approximately equivalent to direct sunlight and conform to the spectral requirements of ISO 4892, ISO 11341, ASTM G155, ASTM D7869, and SAE J2527.
 They are recommended for testing materials that are intended for outdoor use.

-Daylight - Q. With a nominal cut-on of 295 nm, Daylight - Q provides an accurate spectral match with direct sunlight.
+Daylight-Q With a nominal cut-on of 295 nm, Daylight-Q provides an accurate spectral match with direct sunlight.
 This filter is often recommended for the best correlation between Q-SUN xenon and natural outdoor exposures.
+Daylight-Q meets the requirements of a Type I optical filter in ASTM G155 and ISO 4892-2.

-Daylight - F. With a nominal cut-on of 295 nm, Daylight - F also provides an accurate spectral match with direct sunlight, particularly in the short-wave UV region.
-Devel - oped within the automotive industry, this specialty filter has become adopted in some automotive and test standards (e.g. ASTM D7869).
+Daylight-F With a nominal cut-on of 295 nm (Type 1), Daylight-F also provides an accurate spectral match with direct sunlight, particularly in the short-wave UV region.
+Developed within the automotive industry, this specialty filter has become adopted in some automotive and test standards (notably ASTM D7869).

 Extended UV Filters